galaxyproject/training-material/topics/genome-editing/tutorials/crispr-screen/tutorial.md

 For the rest of the CRISPR screen analysis, counting and testing, we'll use MAGeCK ({% cite Li2014 %}, {% cite Li2015 %}).

 To count how many guides we have for each gene, we need a library file that tells us which guide sequence belongs to which gene.
-The guides used here are from the Brunello library so we use that file.
-The file must be tab-separated and contain no spaces within the target names.
+The guides used here are from the Brunello library ({% cite Doench2016 %}) which contains 77,441 sgRNAs, an average of 4 sgRNAs per gene, and 1000 non-targeting control sgRNAs.
+The library file must be tab-separated and contain no spaces within the target names.
 If necessary, there are tools in Galaxy that can format the file removing spaces and converting commas to tabs.

 > ### {% icon hands_on %} Hands-on: Count guides per gene
 > 1. Import the library file